iluwatar/java-design-patterns/health-check/README.md

 ---
-title: "Health Check Pattern in Java: Enhancing System Reliability and Monitoring"
+title: "Health Check Pattern in Java: Monitoring System Health for Optimal Operation"
+shortTitle: Health Check
 description: "Learn about the Health Check pattern in Java, a vital design for monitoring system health and ensuring reliability in microservices and distributed systems.
 Discover examples, applications, and benefits."
 category: Behavioral
 language: en